This page was updated on 14 January 2021. To view changes, please see page updates

 Ideally, the parent will have been involved in the decision-making process and will be fully aware of the content of the letter before receiving it.
 This reduces the likelihood of confrontation and increases the chance that they will understand the decision and working with you.

-The majority of time parents can be provided with all information regarding their children’s placements, including the carer’s name, address and telephone number.
+The majority of time parents can be provided with all information regarding their children’s care arrangements, including the carer’s name, address and telephone number.
 However, it is sometimes necessary to withhold all information (if sharing the information means the risk to the children and carer’s safety is high).
 In these instances, a rigorous and balanced assessment identifying the risk and protective factors in this situation is needed.

 Seeking information from the parents